 (Just as long as we keep our hands to ourselves if the grapes are still visible!)

-I find the best time to catch the colours is around the 10th of October.
+I find the best time to catch the colours is between the 10th and 25th of October (weather-dependent).

 So which is your favourite?